almasen/n-digit-token/README.md

 This setting has been deprecated as of `n-digit-token@v2.x` since the algorithm avoids modulo bias by default.
 Therefore, the use of this option is now unnecessary and ignored by the application.

+## Running in browser

+Please note that `n-digit-token` is intended to be used server-side and therefore browser support is not actively maintained.

+However, as of `v2.0.2` you can use `n-digit-token` with `crypto-browserify` or other custom byte streams.

+Please refer to the [customByteStream](#optionscustombytestream) option for more details.

 ## Test

-Install the devDependencies and run `npm test` for the module tests.
+Install the `devDependencies` and run `npm test` for the module tests.

 ### Scripts